opensafely-core/ehrql/docs/dataset-sql-explanation.md

 !!! note

-    You can see the database query that a dataset definition will generate via the `databuilder --dump-dataset-sql` command.
+    You can see the database query that a dataset definition will generate via the `ehrql --dump-dataset-sql` command.

     For the minimal example `1a_minimal_dataset_definition.py` above,
     the underlying SQL query generated is: